doe69john/SmartAttendanceSMU/backend/README.md

   chmod 777 ../mvnw
   ../mvnw spring-boot:run
   ```
-head to `/frontend` to start up the frontend using another shell.
+  please make sure last line of build output is `Face image storage: Supabase bucket 'face-images' via https://*.supabase.co/storage/v1  ` (means server is running as intended head to `/frontend` to start up the frontend using another shell.)

+  if buid output says "BUILD SUCCESS" build actually failed and service did not start up.

 > For production, inject the same key/value pairs as environment variables.
 If you keep them in a file, provide it via `SPRING_CONFIG_ADDITIONAL_LOCATION`.